sizeofvoid/libopeninput/doc/user/tablet-support.rst

 .. figure:: tablet-out-of-bounds.svg
     :align: center

-    Illustration of the out-of-bounds area on a tablet"
+    Illustration of the out-of-bounds area on a tablet

 In the image above, the display area is shown in black.
 The red area around the display illustrates the sensor area that generates input events.
 Events